Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/administrative/rawserverdata.md

 title: /rawserverdata - Command
 description: Learn more about the /rawserverdata command.
 published: false
-date: 2024-04-22T13:38:08.723Z
+date: 2024-04-24T14:01:42.108Z
 tags: command, server, raw, data, rawserverdata
 editor: markdown
 dateCreated: 2024-04-22T13:38:08.723Z
 ---

-# /rawserverdata
+# :star: /rawserverdata
 ## Information
 **When you execute this command, Zoe sends you a text message with the raw data of the [players](/en/terms/player) of your server.
-This is a premium feature, so it can only be used on [boosted servers](/en/Zoe-Points-And-Boosting).
-You will receive the following information about your [players](/en/terms/player):**
+You will receive the following information about all of your [players](/en/terms/player):**
 - `Teamname` (if they were in a team)
 - `Discord ID`
 - `Discord username`